Flotomate/product_docs/source/asset-management/asset-discovery/flotomate-discovery-agent.rst

 *************************
-Flotomate Discovery Agent
+Motadata Discovery Agent
 *************************

 Not all workstations in an organization are part of a network, but still, they need discovery.
-By using our Agent Application, Flotomate can fetch data from such workstations remotely.
+By using our Agent Application, Motadata can fetch data from such workstations remotely.

-Flotomate’s Agent Application is a lightweight application that runs in the background of a workstation, acquires data, and pushes it directly to the main server.
+Motadata’s Agent Application is a lightweight application that runs in the background of a workstation, acquires data, and pushes it directly to the main server.